Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers

 \section{Experiments}

-We extend two large reconstruction models, VGGT~\cite{wang2025vggt} and $\pi^3$~\cite{wang2025pi}, with the described sparse global attention mechanism and evaluate the performance impact on common multi-view benchmarks.
-In particular, we evaluate the robustness of the models against varying \emph{sparsity ratios}, which we define as the ratio of computed entries of the attention map to the total number of entries.
+We extend three large reconstruction models, VGGT~\cite{wang2025vggt}, $\pi^3$~\cite{wang2025pi}, and MapAnything~\cite{keetha2025mapanything} with the described sparse global attention mechanism and evaluate the performance impact on common multi-view benchmarks.
+In particular, we evaluate the robustness of the models against varying \emph{effective sparsity ratios}, which we define as the ratio of computed entries of the attention map to the total number of entries.
 As the number of input frames increases, the theoretical speed-up from a sparsity ratio of $x$ approaches $\frac{1}{1 - x}$, since the overall computational costs are dominated by the global attention.
 Processing a $200$ frame sequence with sparsity ratio of $0.75$, for example, will accelerate the global attention by a factor of four.
 Depending on the ratio of global attention to the overall runtime, the end-to-end speed-up will be lower.
 A comprehensive analysis of the achievable speed-up is provided in the supplementary.